- This event has passed.

 Enquiries, hire dipper pick up and car key drop will be at the An Carn Centre.

-SI Air / Beacon Mode
+SI Air / Beacon Mode / Safety Controls

 The controls will be SI Air enabled (beacon mode), but the start and finish must be punched in the traditional fashion.